CivicActions/secrender/README.md

 file.
 One intended use case: load an [OSCAL style](https://pages.nist.gov/OSCAL/documentation/schema/ssp/) YAML file and render a Jinja2 template to produce the markdown for SSP front matter.

-To better support the above intended use case, by default the value of the key 'system_security_plan' in the input values YAML is mapped to the template variable 'ssp'.

 ## Installation

 You can either run this in a self-contained Docker container (recommended) or installed locally using Python.